 It's true that Virginia is for lovers.
 But sometimes those lovers split up.
-When a couple goes through a divorce, Virginia law tries to minimize the negative financial impact the split might have on any of the couple's children.
-It does this by requiring each parent to make some contribution toward the money needed to raise the children.
+When a couple goes through a divorce, Virginia child support laws are meant to minimize the negative financial impact the split might have on any of the couple's children.
+They do this by requiring each parent to make some contribution toward the money needed to raise the children.
 If you're going through a divorce, read on to learn about how Virginia law determines who will pay child support, how the amount of those payments is determined, and other important considerations.

 What Virginia Law Says About Who Pays Child Support

 The crucial distinction in deciding who pays child support is who will be the custodial parent.
 The custodial parent is the one who will be with ("in custody of") the child the majority of the time (Sec.
 20-124.1).
 Since this parent has to cover a lot of the costs of raising a child -- from food and shelter to education and health care -- only the non-custodial parent will pay child support (Sec.
 20-108.2(G)).
 Either the parents themselves or a court will decide who the custodial parent will be after a divorce (Sec.
 20-107.2 and 20-124.1, et seq.).

 What Virginia Law Says About Calculating the Amount of Child Support

 You may think it's obvious what your income is: the money you get from your job.
 However, this may not tell the whole story, and a court will take many different things into account when determining how much you need to pay in child support (Sec.
 20-108.2 and 20-108.1).
 These factors may include: